annehutter/grid-model/README.rst

 1. **Modular** The code is written modular fashion, i.e. different modules such as ``solveForHelium`` and multiple ``photHImodel`` can be switched on or off or chosen.
 2. **MPI Parallel** The code can be run on multiple cores and distributed memory.
-3. **Residual HI fractions, recombinations & Helium** The code can compute residual HI fractions in ionized regions accroding to the chosen photoionization model; it accounts for HII, HeII and HeIII recombinations; it has the option to compute the HeII and HeIII ionization fields.
+3. **Residual HI fractions, recombinations & Helium** The code can compute residual HI fractions in ionized regions according to the chosen photoionization model; it accounts for HII, HeII and HeIII recombinations; it has the option to compute the HeII and HeIII ionization fields.

 Installation
 ============